wolfman0719/CacheDirectEmulator/README.md

 ## Using Multiple Namespaces

-If you need to switch namespaces within your application, you must import CacheDirect.Emulator classes into each namespace or do package mapping.
+If you need to switch namespaces within your application, you must import CacheDirect.Emulator class into each namespace or do package mapping.